Botany Research Scholarship Program

 Congratulations to our 2013 - 2014 Scholarship Recipients

-NCB received 29 applications this Spring for the 2013 - 2014 Scholarship Program.
+NCB received 29 applications for the 2013 - 2014 Scholarship Program.
 As usual, there were many great research projects to choose from and it made it hard to narrow it down to the final awardee list.
-For the 2013 - 2014 school year, we will be awarding ten $1,000 scholarships.
-The Shasta Chapter of the California Native Plant Society will fund one of the NCB scholarships** for research relevant to the flora within the boundaries of the Shasta Chapter (Shasta, Lassen, Modoc, and Siskiyou counties).
+We awarded ten $1,000 scholarships for for the 2013 - 2014 school year.
+The Shasta Chapter of the California Native Plant Society funded one of the scholarships for research relevant to the flora within the boundaries of the Shasta Chapter (Shasta, Lassen, Modoc, and Siskiyou counties).

 Congratulations to the ten students and thank you to all that submitted applications!